Koller's sickle: Formation of the primitive streak

 Mesoderm differentiation above Koller's sickle.

-The primitive streak is induced by the posterior marginal zone (PMZ) of Koller's sickle, which can also induce Hensen's node.
+The primitive streak in the avian embryo is induced by the posterior marginal zone (PMZ) of Koller's sickle, which can also induce Hensen's node.
 If cell movement in the PMZ is blocked, the primitive streak does not form.
 Thus, the PMZ acts as an organizer.
 Cells in marginal zones of the embryo, like the PMZ, are key to development and cell fate determination in chick embryos.

 Avian gastrulation occurs as cells move though the primitive streak.
 Hence, primitive streak is analogous to the blastopore lip in amphibian gastrulation.
 The primitive streak develops from Koller's sickle and the epiblast of the avian embryo.
 As the cells of Koller's sickle migrate during gastrulation, they form different portions of the primitive streak.
 The anterior cells of Koller's sickle become the anterior region of the primitive streak, known as Hensen's node.
 Similarly, the posterior cells of Koller's sickle form the posterior region of the primitive streak.
 This differential movement is due to expression of different mesodermal marker genes among the cells located in different areas of Koller's sickle.
 Chordin is expressed in cells of the anterior streak, while Wnt8c is expressed in cells of the posterior streak.
 The movement is coordinated by a Wnt signaling pathway which is activated by fibroblast growth factors from the hypoblast.